-A JUVENILE MUSICAL QUARTERLY, By GEO.
-F. ROOT and B. R. HANBY.
-Sunday Schools, Day Schools, Select Schools, etc., supplied with
+By GEO.
+F. ROOT and B. R. HANBY, Sunday Schools, Day Schools, Select Schools, etc., supplied with

 FRESH, NEW, RINGING MUSIC.
-All the year round, at a cost to each pupil of little more than

-ONE CENT A WEEK.
-(January,) (April,) "THE SNOW BIRD."
+All the year round, at a cost to each pupil of little more than ONE CENT A WEEK.
+(April,) "THE ENOW BIRD."
 "THE ROBIN."

 (July,) "THE RED BIRD."
-"THE DOVE."
-Each Number a complete Book.
+"THE DOVE" Each Number a complete Book.
+The "Snow Bind" will be ready about the first of De-TERMS: By the hundred ..

-The "Snow BIRD" will be ready about the first of De-TERMS: By the dozen .. \$2 00 By the hundred15 00 To subscribers, per annum, in advance.....
-Single copies, for examination ...
-ROOT & CADY, Publishers,
+To subscribers, per annum, in advance.....
+Single copies, for examination.....
+ROOT & CADY, Publishers, Chicago, Ill.
+1866 [7-41]

-Chicago, Ill.
-1866 [7-41] FOR \$2, I will send by mail one copy of each of my four books; "Life Time of Lone One," "Fugitive Wife," "American Crisis," and "Gist of Spiritualism."
-For address, see lecturers' column.
-[7-tf] WARREN CHASE.

-\$2,000 A YEAR made by any one with \$15-Stencil Tools.
+FOR \$2, I will send by mail one copy of each of my four books; "Life Time of Lone One," "Fugitive Wife," "American Crisis," and "Gist of Spiritualism."
+For address, [7-tf] WARREN CHASE. see lecturers' column. \$2.000 A YEAR made by any one with \$15-Stencil Tools.
 No expenses necessary.
+The Presidents,

-The Presidents, Cishlers, and Treasurers of 3 Banks endorse the circular.
-Sent fee with samples.
+Cishiers, and Treasurers of 3 Banks endorse the circular.

+Sent f ee with samples.
 Address the American Stencil Tool Works, Springfield, Vermont.
 CATARRH!
 CONSUMPTION!
 SCROFULA!

-W. R. PRINCE, Flushing, New York, having discovered the plants which are positive remedials for these diseases, and for Liver, Lung, Kidney, Heart and Uterine Maladies, Dyspepsia, Rheumatism, Piles, Diarrhoza, Dropsy, Syphilis, Nervous Debilities, etc., will mail his treatises on nature's inis for all diseases, to applicants who remit ten DR. P. B. RANDOLPH, EXAMINES AND PRESCRIBES IN SPECIAL CASES ONLY.
-Diseases affecting the nerves, brain, sight, memory, which arise from exhaustion of the vital powers, prematurely, from disease or excess, rendering the patient emasculent in mind, and powerless in body.
-Such and such enly!
-The system of cure is an improvement on that acquired by Dr. R. in Turkey, Egypt, Syria and France.
-It is dynamic in operation, and therefore true.
+W. R. PRINCE, Flushing, New York, having discovered the plants which are positive remedials for these discuses, and for Liver, Lung, Kidney, Heart and Uterine Maladies, Dyspepsia, Rheumatism, Piles, Diarrhosa, Dropsy, Syphilis, inis for all diseases, to applicants and stamp.
+DR. P. B. RANDOLPH, DEXAMINES AND PRESCRIBES IN SPECIAL CASES ONLY.
+Diseases affecting the nerves, brain, sight, mesnery, which arise from exhaustion of the vital powers, prematurely, from disease or excess, rendering the patient emaculent in mind, and powerless in body.
+Such and such only!
+The water of cure is an improvement on this acquired by Dr. R. in Turkey, Egypt, Syria and France.
+It hidynamic in operation, and therefore true.
 Terms, \$5.00-Medicines extra.
-Address "New Orleans, Louisiana."
-DR. J. B. GULLY, HYGIENIC HOUSE, GENEVA, KANE CO., ILL.
-Letters, Telegrams, and Patients punctually attended to in